 Real quick, just for the sake of clarity, here’s what we’re talking about.

 Tight line nymphing is what it sounds like.
-There is a tight line between angler (rod tip, really) and the nymphs — direct contact with the nymphs or the weight.
+There is a tight line between angler (rod tip, really) and the nymphs.
+There is (or their CAN be) direct contact with the nymphs or the weight.
 Granted, there are different degrees of contact (resulting in an angler being more or less effective).
 Also, most good tight lining is done with a leader long enough to keep traditional fly line out of the mix.
 And lastly, tight line nymphing is done without anything attached to the leader which might suspend flies or weight.